 During a PET/CT Scan

-- An IV will be placed in your arm.
+- An IV is placed in your arm.

-- A small quantity of the tracer substance (used for the PET portion of the scan) will be injected through the IV.
-In some cases, the tracer substance will be inhaled or swallowed rather than injected.
+- A small quantity of the radioisotope (used for the PET portion of the scan) is injected through the IV.
+No known allergic reactions have occurred after getting the radioisotope.

-- You will wait about 60 minutes after this injection.
+- You'll wait about 60 minutes after this injection.

 - The table will move slowly through a doughnut-shaped ring.
-You will need to lie still for about 35 minutes while the PET/CT images are being taken.
+You'll need to lie still for about 15 minutes while the PET/CT images are being taken.